Told Iran, Israel to de-escalate conflict: Jaishankar

 The unfolding conflict is likely to severely hit India’s shipments to Europe and the Middle East, which were already reeling under pressure due to ongoing tensions in the Red Sea.

-About 15% of global maritime trade volume normally passes through the Red Sea, which is the shortest maritime route between Asia and Europe.
+About 15 per cent of global maritime trade volume normally passes through the Red Sea, which is the shortest maritime route between Asia and Europe.
 In recent months, a substantial portion of this trade has been diverted to the Cape of Good Hope due to attacks by Houthis and increased instances of pirate attacks.

 On the 17 Indian sailors held in Iran, Jaishankar said in Bengaluru said that he had spoken with his Iranian counterpart already and pressed the Iranian government to and initiate a process to release these members.